Simon34545/lginputhook/README.md

 The log files you should view, depend on your WebOS version and what remote you are using.
 Each log is described in the dropdown menu.

 Alternatively, I have collected the button IDs for every button on [this IR remote](https://www.lg.com/us/tv-audio-video-accessories/lg-AGF76631064-tv-remote-contol), which you can find listed [here](https://gist.github.com/Simon34545/31c528bfe8540880936fc4c580723a02).
+I also created a list of [all keycodes](https://gist.github.com/Simon34545/fc5c91e0456789dd7a56a947c1148939) from a decompiled function in `network-input-service`.

 ## How to install
 ### Method 1, using webos dev manager: